revsic/BranchTracer/README.md

 Brancher is a VEH-based dll-type branch tracer.

 VEH is a Vectored Exception Handler, a handler that can handle exceptions that occur throughout the binary.
-The DLL generates an EXCEPTION_BREAKPOINT, and VEH is called.
-The handler generates an EXCEPTION_SINGLE_STEP, checks each instruction, and logs if it is a branch.
+The dllmain generates an EXCEPTION_BREAKPOINT, and VEH is called.
+The handler generates an EXCEPTION_SINGLE_STEP recursively, checks each instruction and logs if it is a branch.

 Despite the single step exception, the tracer is fast enough, because the dll shares memory with the target process, so it is less expensive to access memory, and VEH exception handler is used to speed up single step exception processing.